ethanzhanghello/Illumio-Technical-Assessment/README.md

 # 🔒 Illumio Flow Log Tagger

-A Python tool to parse AWS VPC flow logs, apply semantic tags based on port/protocol mappings, and output summary reports.
-Built as part of a technical assessment for Illumio.
+A Python tool to parse AWS VPC flow logs, apply tags based on port and protocol mappings, and output summary reports.

 ---